GowenGit/crude/README.md

 ## Documentation

-To read documentation and see examples visit the [homepage](https://gowengit.github.io/crude/).
+To see documentation and example code visit the [homepage](https://gowengit.github.io/crude/).